tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/iOS SDK/接口文档_intl.md

 This document provides a detailed description that makes it easy for iOS developers to debug and integrate the APIs for Game Multimedia Engine.

->?This document applies to GME SDK version 2.3.
+>This document applies to GME SDK version 2.3.

 ## How to Use
 ### How to use voice chat